TrialsNest

 Common questions

-What should teams know about clinical trial referral partners?
+What should teams know about community referral partners clinical trials?

 Who is this resource written for?

-This resource is written for research sites sorting through practical questions around clinical trial referral partners and the workflow decisions that usually come with it.
+This resource is written for research sites sorting through practical questions around community referral partners clinical trials and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?